eugene-serb/snake/README.md

 # Snake Game
 This is a simple browser snake-game.
 Let's have fun!

-This is a simple browser snake-game in JavaScript, HTML and CSS, no libraries or frameworks.
+This is a simple browser snake-game in JavaScript, HTML and CSS, no canvas, no libraries or frameworks.

 This project contains:
 1. ***index.html*** – is the html markup with game-form;